 Harujion is a small 2d engine I made during quarantine (because I got nothing else to do).
 It’s heavily inspired by Love2D.

-.
+I’m working on a similar project with one of my friend called amore2d.
 It’s not ready for release yet, but now that I’m much more familiar with Lua APIs, I made a much better Lua-C++ interop layer.

 Features